Playing with HexOS Part 1: losing my way, my mind and my pool

 Do I need to add a user?

-I am not really clear if I am already a user: is “Gingerling” a normal user or an admin that is only used for serious stuff?
+I am not really clear if I need to add a user for my own use: is “Gingerling” a normal user or an admin that is only used for serious stuff?
 Is the gingerling icon top right my server username or is that my HexOS website login?

 I also find being landed on the Folders tab when I clicked Configure users (the first suggested item in welcome) a bit confusing.
 I saw that Add Folders was the second suggested item on the welcome screen.